-- The bottoms must be plain, uniform style, navy blue or khaki pants, skorts, shorts, skirts, or capris that are to be worn at the natural waistline.
-Cargo pants, leggings, and sweatshirt type materials are not allowed. - Jeans may be worn on Friday with an FTA spirit shirt.
-Jeans may not have any holes, shredding, logos, or embellishments. - If belts are worn, they must be brown, khaki, or black of any material and cannot have embellishments or be a distraction - Shorts, skorts, and skirts must not be shorter than 3" above the knee. - Tights and leggings must be in a solid color of white, navy blue, black, or red and must be accompanied by a skort/skirt. - It is requested that shorts be worn underneath all skirts and jumpers for modesty during play.
-Skater type dresses are allowed as long as a collared shirt is worn underneath and there are pleats in the skirt. - No polo style dresses are allowed.
+- The bottoms must be plain navy blue or khaki pants, skorts, shorts, skirts, or capris that are to be worn at the natural waistline.
+Cargo pants are not allowed. - Jeans may be worn on Friday with an FTA spirit shirt.
+Jeans may not have any holes, shredding, logos, or embellishments. - If belts are worn, they must be brown, khaki, or black of any material and cannot have embellishments or be a distraction - Shorts, skorts, and skirts must not be shorter than 3" above the knee. - Tights and leggings must be in a solid color of white, navy blue, black, or red and must be accompanied by a skort/skirt. - It is requested that shorts be worn underneath all skirts and jumpers for modesty during play. - No polo style dresses are allowed.